argoproj/argo-events/README.md

 <br/>

 ## Features
-* Manage dependencies from a variety of event sources
+* Manage dependencies from a variety of event sources.
-* Ability to customize business-level constraint logic for event dependencies resolution
+* Ability to customize business-level constraint logic for event dependencies resolution.
 * Manage everything from simple, linear, real-time dependencies to complex, multi-source, batch job dependencies.
-* Ability to extends framework to add your own event source listener
+* Ability to extends framework to add your own event source listener.
-* Define arbitrary boolean logic to resolve event dependencies
+* Define arbitrary boolean logic to resolve event dependencies.
-* CloudEvents compliant
+* CloudEvents compliant.
-* Ability to manage event sources at runtime
+* Ability to manage event sources at runtime.

 ## Core Concepts
 The framework is made up of two components:

- 1. **`Gateway`** which is implemented as a Kubernetes-native Custom Resource Definition that processes events from event source.
+ 1. **`Gateway`** which is implemented as a Kubernetes-native Custom Resource Definition processes events from event source.

- 2. **`Sensor`** which is implemented as a Kubernetes-native Custom Resource Definition that defines a set of event dependencies and triggers actions.
+ 2. **`Sensor`** which is implemented as a Kubernetes-native Custom Resource Definition defines a set of event dependencies and triggers K8s resources.

 ## Install